 exemption from the payment of VAT and/or import duties,

-the carte grise certificate of registration is issued free of charge,
+issue of the vehicle registration certificate free of charge,

-exemption from the French contrôle technique (statutory periodic vehicle check-up).
+exemption from the French contrôle technique (statutory periodic vehicle test).

 Nevertheless, owners of vehicles registered in the special series are still under the obligation to keep their vehicle in good running order and a satisfactory state of repair.

-N.B.: in some cases, the taxes and duties payable will have to be settled at the customs office when the vehicle is sold (see details in paragraph 3 of the procedure and in the notes from the customs).
+N.B.: in some cases, the taxes and duties payable will have to be settled at the French customs office when the vehicle is sold (see details in paragraph 4 of the procedure and in the notes from the French customs below).

-The following table shows the number of vehicles that may be registered with green plates together with the replacement period.
-Both may vary depending on the type of special card held:
+The following table shows the number of vehicles that may be registered on green plates, together with the permitted frequency of replacement, depending on the type of French card held:

 |Number of vehicles||1 vehicle||

-Those who are unmarried, widowed or divorced or whose spouse/partner does not hold a spouse's/partner's diplomatic card
+if unmarried, widowed or divorced, or if the spouse/partner does not hold a spouse/partner diplomatic card

-This period will not apply, however, in the event of theft or force majeure, duly reported and identified as such.
+This period does not apply, however, in the event of theft or force majeure, duly reported and identified as such.

-Vehicles registered with green plates may be driven only by the member of the personnel himself or by family members holding the same valid special French card (AT, FI or CD-series).
-French citizens and holders of a carte de séjour issued by the Préfecture or of an Attestation de fonctions issued by the MAEDI (FR, AR or CR-series) are not authorised to drive vehicles registered with green plates.
+Vehicles registered with green plates may be driven only by the member of the personnel or by family members holding the same valid French card (AT-, FI- or CD-series).
+In particular, French citizens and holders of a carte de séjour issued by the Préfecture or of an Attestation de fonctions issued (FR-, AR- or CR-series) by the MAE are not authorised to drive vehicles registered on green plates.

-1. Application for a green-plate vehicle registration (K or CD)
+1. Application for green-plate vehicle registration (K or CD)

-The green-plate registration application procedure cannot be initiated until the initial French card has been received.
+The application for green-plate registration cannot be initiated until the initial special residence permit (French card) has been received.

-The request can only be made via the CERN Installation Service.
-The member of the personnel shall complete the appropriate registration documents, namely the MAEDI and DGDDI authorisation requests, as shown in the table below.
+The request can only be made via the CERN Installation Service, to which the member of the personnel must submit the necessary documents, as listed below, in a single application file:

 |New vehicle bought in the EU||New vehicle bought outside the EU||Second-hand vehicle||Private vehicle